CHAMBER WORKS

 Published by Kenter Canyon Music (ASCAP)

 This version of Lullaby for Piano Trio was requested by my friends from the Pennsylvania Academy of Music, The Newstead Trio, who loved the piece and asked me to transcribe a version for them.
-Happily, it is getting many performances and seems to be a hit with the musicians and audiences alike.
+Happily, it is getting many performances and seems to be a hit with musicians and audiences alike.
 The MP3 version you can listen to is by the wonderful Alto Polis Trio recorded in a live performance in 2008.
 There is also a version for string orchestra.

 Mazal Tov (2001)